Gromov width of the disk cotangent bundle of spheres of revolution: Introduction

 The next step in the proof of Theorem \ref{thm:main} is the construction of the embedding of an appropriate ball into $\mathbb{X}_{\Omega_c}$.
 Let \begin{prop} For every $c>0$, there exists a symplectic embedding \end{prop} As we will see in Section \ref{toricellip}, this embedding is just the inclusion for $c\le 1$.
 On the other hand, for $c>1$ we will need to use Cristofaro--Gardiner's highly nontrivial construction of a symplectic embedding from a concave into a weakly convex toric domain.

 The last ingredient in the proof of Theorem \ref{thm:main} is the calculation of some ECH capacities of $(D^*\mathcal{E}(1,1,c),\omega_{can})$.
-We recall that ECH capacities are a sequence of symplectic capacities four-dimensional symplectic manifold.
+We recall that ECH capacities are a sequence of symplectic capacities of four-dimensional symplectic manifolds.
 In particular,

-\begin{prop} \ \begin{enumerate}[label=(\alph*)] \item $c_3\left(D^*\mathcal{E}(1,1,c),\omega_{can}\right)=2w(c)$, for $0<c<c_0$, \item $c_1\left(D^*\mathcal{E}(1,1,c),\omega_{can}\right)=4\pi$, for $c\ge 1$. \end{enumerate} \end{prop} Using Propositions \ref{thm:toric}, \ref{prop:ballemb} and \ref{prop:capacities}, we can prove our main theorem.
+\begin{prop} \ \begin{enumerate}[label=(\alph*)] \item $c_3\left(D^*\mathcal{E}(1,1,c),\omega_{can}\right)=2w(c)$, for $0<c<\beta^{-1}(4\pi)$, \item $c_1\left(D^*\mathcal{E}(1,1,c),\omega_{can}\right)=4\pi$, for $c\ge 1$. \end{enumerate} \end{prop} Using Propositions \ref{thm:toric}, \ref{prop:ballemb} and \ref{prop:capacities}, we can prove our main theorem.

 \begin{proof}[Proof of Theorem \ref{thm:main}] It follows from Propositions \ref{prop:ballemb} and \ref{thm:toric} that for any $\varepsilon>0$, there exists a symplectic embedding

 So $c_{Gr}\left(D^* \mathcal{E}(1,1,c),\omega_{can}\right)\ge (1-\varepsilon)w(c)$ for every $\varepsilon>0$ and hence